zvonicek/ImageSlideshow/README.md

 ## Swift 2.3 and Swift 3 support

 Version 0.6 supports both Swift 2.2 and Swift 2.3.
-Code compatible with Swift 3 can be found in experimental branch *swift-3*.
+Code fully compatible with Swift 3 can be found in branch *swift-3* and will be oficially released in a future update.

 ## Installation